How to Get Married in The USA as a Foreigner

 On the other hand, if you just want to get married in the United States and then go back to another country to apply for a USA green card from the embassy maybe because of family or employment, you can enter the USA on a temporary visa and marry as long as you understand and observe the 90-day rule and abide by the state laws on marriage.

-Types of USA Marriage Visas
+Types of USA marriage visas

-1. The K3 Visa (Non-Immigrant Visa For a Spouse): The K3 visa is designed for the spouses of USA citizens who are non-citizens.
+The K3 visa is designed for the spouses of USA citizens who are non-citizens.
 It creates a legal pathway to enter and stay in the USA while you wait for the approval of your immigrant visa petition.
 This visa aims to reduce the separation time between you and your spouse who is a USA citizen.
 The application process involves filing both Form I-130 and Form I-129F (Petition for Alien Fiancé(e)).

 To get a K3 visa, you have to meet the following requirements: